Cheverus High School

 Cheverus High School (simply referred to as Cheverus, formerly The Catholic Institute High School) is a private, Jesuit, co-educational, college-preparatory school in Portland, Maine, United States.
 It was established in 1917 and is located in the Roman Catholic Diocese of Portland.
 It is named after Jean-Louis Lefebvre de Cheverus, the first Bishop of Boston.

 History

-Cheverus High School was established in 1917 as The Catholic Institute High School and renamed Cheverus Classical High School in 1925, after Jean-Louis Lefebvre de Cheverus, the first Bishop of Boston.
-It was initially located on Free Street, moved to Cumberland Avenue in 1946, and then to its present location on Ocean Avenue in 1952.
-The school was originally run by the diocesan clergy and the Society of Jesus took over responsibility in 1942.
+Cheverus High School was established in 1917 as The Catholic Institute High School and renamed Cheverus Classical High School in 1926, after Jean-Louis Lefebvre de Cheverus, the first Bishop of Boston.

+The original administration building of Cheverus on State Street was the former home of the first Chief Justice of Maine, Judge Prentice Mellen.
+The school was initially located on Free Street, moved to Cumberland Avenue in 1946, and then to its present location on Ocean Avenue in 1952.
+The school was originally run by the diocesan clergy, and the Society of Jesus (Jesuits) took over responsibility in 1942.

+In September 2000, the former all-boys school became co-educational, admitting 28 girls, in addition to the 402 enrolled males.

+Sex abuse

 In 1998, nine male alumni claimed that they had been molested while attending the school.
 Two former faculty members were accused.
 The school confirmed the abuse and apologized to the victims.
 The victims also accused both the school and the Portland Diocese of hiding information, and that they had previously known about the abuse.
 Settlements to victims have reached a cumulative seven figures, with ongoing counseling additional.